not-things-modular/not-things-vcv/doc/timeseq/samples/NOTE-SEQ.md

-# TIMESEQ NOTE SEQUENCE SAMPLE SCRIPT
+# TimeSeq NOTE SEQUENCE sample script

 *A Sample script for the not-things [TimeSeq](../../TIMESEQ.md) module.*